 Catenary refers to the shape a chain assumes when it is hanging down between two points.
 You will have seen examples in parking lots, where a chain was perhaps used to rope off a certain section, or one parking space in particular.
 The same shape you can see with telephone or power lines running from one pole to another along the road side.

 The importance of a catenary for the anchor chain lies in the fact that it is the catenary that allows the chain to store more energy.
+The energy stored is quite closely related to the area spanned underneath the curve of the chain.
 Once the chain is pulled completely bare-taught, the catenary is gone and no more energy can be stored.
 This is when shock loads will not get dampened by the chain anymore and need to be dealt with differently (i.e. a good snubber / bridle).

 Thus, folks who say that in strong wind the catenary is gone, anyway, implicitly also say you need to have a very good, i.e. elastic, snubber / bridle, or very elastic rope, if you are using a mix of rope and chain.